MicrosoftDocs/azure-stack-docs/azure-local/update/azure-update-manager-23h2.md

 ## About readiness checks

 Readiness checks are essential for ensuring that your updates are applied smoothly, that your systems are up-to-date, and that your systems are functioning correctly.
-These checks are categorized into three types: Critical, Warning, and Informational.
+These results are from the update readiness checks that are executed *after* the update content is downloaded and *before* it begins to install.
+You receive the results of these readiness checks from system health checks performed **every 24 hours**.
+There are three types of readiness checks: Critical, Warning, and Informational.

 - **Critical**: Readiness checks that prevent you from applying the update.
 This status indicates issues that must be resolved before proceeding with the update.
 - **Warning**: Readiness checks that also prevent you from applying the update, but you can bypass these using [PowerShell](../update/update-via-powershell-23h2.md).
 This status indicates potential issues that might not be severe enough to halt the update, but should be addressed to ensure a smooth update process.